mariozeats/mariozeats/content/post/tarts.md

 - 2 large eggs
 - 2 large egg yolk
 - 100 g granulated sugar  (you can use however much you like, this isn't that sweet though)
-- 20 g corn starch
+- 20 g corn starch (or less)
 - 43 g butter
-- 45 g olive oil (or any actually)
+- 45 g vegetable

 1. Puree the pluots into a liquid and add in lemon juice or citric acid.
 The main reason for this is to maintain the color, since the pluots will probably already be a bit tart.
 For other fruits, citric acid also enhances the taste.
 Reduce the puree until it thickens.
 This will vary drastically depending on volume.
 I sometimes use a skillet, with an offset lid, low heat.
 Other times I use a sauce pan, high heat, lots of stirring.
 Key is to avoid burning.
 2. Once thick, sieve the mixture.
 If you have time, let cool.